 To access the trail, walk toward the playground.
 You’ll see the Aqueduct trail at the base of the playground.
 (It runs up a small incline behind the play space.)
 Once you’re on the trail, you’ll walk up the hill until you come to a split in the trail.
 A sign will tell you to go left for the Aqueduct trail and right for the River trail.
 Both are lovely, but if you’re a first-timer, definitely follow the Aqueduct.

 You’ll walk up a couple of switchbacks (about 10 to 15 minutes, depending on how fast or slow your little one moves) and pass some towering pines.
 When the trail reaches a flat stretch of trail running perpendicular to the trail you were on, make a left toward the falls.
 You’ll walk this trail (another 10 minutes or so) to the top of the reservoir bridge.
 Don’t let all of the orange cones at the bridge opening stop you — after 9/11, they stopped letting cars pass over the bridge for security reasons — but pedestrians are allowed to walk across the bridge.

 The view is spectacular.
 Take in the scenery, and plan a snack for a spot near the waterfall.
 Seriously — it’s invigorating.
 You’ll feel like you were transported to the Adirondacks or Washington state.
 Well, minus the mountains.

 This walk is not a loop.
 You’ll have to turn around and go back the same way you came on the trail.
-This trail is particularly stunning as the foliage peaks in coming weeks, but I go in winter, spring and summer as well.
+This trail is particularly stunning as the foliage peaks in the fall, but I go in winter, spring and summer as well.
 Happy hiking!